prmehta24/Conversational-Booking-Agent/README.md

 ## Notes
 * The browser automation can fail several times with the same inputs before succeeding.
 If the response from the booking agent is 'Please try again', it is a booking automation failure, not invalid inputs given to the agent.
 So, request the agent to try again multiple times until it succeeds.
-* More information regarding this project can be found in the ProjectReport.docx
+* More information regarding this project can be found in the ProjectReport.pdf

 ## Progress
 * 30 min complete: